This LaunchDarkly observability plugin is currently available in Early Access, and APIs are subject to change until a 1.x version is released.

 To initialize, you need your LaunchDarkly environment’s mobile key and the context for which you want to evaluate flags.
 This authorizes your application to connect to a particular environment within LaunchDarkly.
 To learn more, read Initialize the client in the Android SDK reference guide.

 The Android observability SDK uses a mobile key.
 Keys are specific to each project and environment.
-They are available from Project settings, on the Environments list.
+They are available on the SDK keys page under Settings.
 To learn more about key types, read Keys.

 Mobile keys are not secret and you can expose them in your client-side code without risk.
 However, never embed a server-side SDK key into a client-side application.